auth0-samples/laravel/00-Starter-Seed/readme.md

     heroku create --buildpack https://github.com/heroku/heroku-buildpack-php#beta

-Now you have a remote called heroku and you can upload to it by executing
+Now you have a remote called Heroku and you can upload to it by executing

     git push heroku master